Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 For instance:

-You have a survey named 'mysurvey', a template named 'mytemplate.html' and two question with code 'question1' and code 'question2';
+You have a survey named 'mysurvey', a template named 'mytemplate.html' and two questions with code 'question1' and code 'question2';

 Now you enter:  mysurvey,mytemplate.html     in the 'Survey Name and template name'-box.